 - Anyone with a weakened immune system.
 If your resistance to infection is low — for instance, if your immune system is compromised by HIV/AIDS, chemotherapy or another medical condition — you may be especially at risk.

 Each gastrointestinal virus has a season when it's most active.
-If you live in the Northern Hemisphere, for instance, you're more likely to have rotavirus or norovirus infections between October and April.
+If you live in the Northern Hemisphere, for instance, you're more likely to have rotavirus or norovirus infections in the winter and spring.

 The main complication of viral gastroenteritis is dehydration — a severe loss of water and essential salts and minerals.
 If you're healthy and drink enough to replace fluids you lose from vomiting and diarrhea, dehydration shouldn't be a problem.

 Infants, older adults and people with weakened immune systems may become severely dehydrated when they lose more fluids than they can replace.
 Hospitalization might be needed so that lost fluids can be replaced through an IV in their arms.
 Dehydration can rarely lead to death.

 The best way to prevent the spread of intestinal infections is to follow these precautions: